bayinfosys/bayinfosys.github.io/02-deploy-simple-model/02-deploy-simple-model.md

 + Read-only filesystem
 + 10Gb maximum image size
 + maximum 15 minute runtime
 It is important to note that AWS Lambda does not "run" containers in the traditional sense.
 Amazon provides a wealth of technical information to document the technicalities.
-See [this youtube](https://www.youtube.com/watch?v=0_jfH6qijVY) is a great example.
+See these videos about [serverless cold start](https://www.youtube.com/watch?v=PiQ_eZFO2GU) or [very technical VM loading details](https://www.youtube.com/watch?v=0_jfH6qijVY) as great examples.

 Our main big change is to update the base image of the `Dockerfile` to use the AWS lambda base images.
 These are documented [here](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html) and [here].
 The python base images are listed [here](https://gallery.ecr.aws/lambda/python).